ReymundBautista/blog/content/post/2020-04-06-aws-provision-blog.md

 article](https://aws.amazon.com/blogs/compute/implementing-default-directory-indexes-in-amazon-s3-backed-amazon-cloudfront-origins-using-lambdaedge/)
 explaining why the `default directory indexes` wasn't active.
 As I mentioned earlier, because I was using OIA, the S3 static site feature needed to be disabled.
-This also means that `default directoy indexes` aren't enabled either.
+This also meant that `default directoy indexes` aren't enabled either.
-Fortunately, the article provided a workaround even though it ended up beig a bit of a hassle to implement.
+Fortunately, the article provided a workaround even though it ended up being a bit of a hassle to implement.

 ### Lambda@Edge
 To workaround the issue, you can use `Lambda@Edge` which allows you to use a Lambda function with CloudFront.
-Since CloudFront only has so many capabilities, you can use [Lambda@Edge](https://aws.amazon.com/lambda/edge/) to further optimize and enhance the performance of your web application.
-In my case, I needed it to rewrite the origin URL's to ensure that `index.html` was appended to the end of a URL slug.
+Since CloudFront only has so many capabilities, you can use [Lambda@Edge](https://aws.amazon.com/lambda/edge/) to further optimize and enhance the performance of your web applications.
+In my case, I needed it to rewrite the origin URL's to ensure that `index.html` was appended to the end of all URL slugs.

-For example, _domain/posts/topic/_ would be rewritten to _domain/posts/topic/index.html_.
+For example, _domain/posts/topic/_ would be rewritten as _domain/posts/topic/index.html_.

 ### Implementing Lambda@Edge